-You probably already know that there are lots of benefits to learning students’ names as soon as possible.
-In elementary school, where the seats are labeled and you only have one class, memorizing names is a breeze.
+You probably already know that there are lots of benefits to learning your students’ names as soon as possible.
+In elementary school classes, where the seats are often labeled and you only have one group of kids, memorizing names is more straightforward.
 In high school it’s a lot harder, but still worthwhile.
-Here’s a system I’ve used to memorize the names of up to 180 high school students on the first day of school.
-Just saying.
+Here’s my system.
+In my best moments, this system has allowed me to memorize the names of up to 180 students on the first day of school.

-4. Do your best to use names every time you call on students.
+- Do your best to use students’ names every time you call on them.

-5. Near the end of the class or the day, put yourself on the spot and try to call everyone by name.
-You can also offer a reward for anyone whose name you miss, like the chance to line up first or a sticker or school supply.
-Students are thrilled if you get this right, and it sets a good tone for the rest of the year.
+- Near the end of the class or the day, put yourself on the spot and try to call everyone by name.
+You can offer a reward for anyone whose name you miss, like the chance to line up first or a sticker or school supply.
+Students are thrilled if you get this right, and it sets a tone of embracing challenge that will hopefully carry into the rest of the school year.

-Note: It’s natural to forget some of the names by next class.
+- If you forget some of the names by the next time you see this group of students, don’t panic.
+This is normal.
 Just keep the cards handy, keep using them to call on students randomly, and don’t rearrange student seats until you’re confident that everyone’s name is filed in your long-term memory.

 How to Get Students to Memorize Each Other’s Names

 If the Cheers theme song has taught us anything, it’s that sometimes you want to go where everybody knows your name—or, if not everybody, at least the people currently sitting near your assigned seat in a class you’ll be attending the rest of the school year.
 If you have time during the last ten minutes of class, challenge students to try to memorize the names of everyone in their rows, or the students sitting closest to them.
 You can even play the Cheers theme song in the background while you do this.
 After all, sometimes we all want to go where everybody knows our name, and they’re always glad we came.
 We want to be where we can see people are all the same.
 We want to be where everybody knows our name—and, most importantly, why should you be the only one who now has this song stuck in your head?